-db.name - string The name of the database - usually the filename without the .db prefix.

-db.size-integer The size of the database file in bytes.
-0 for :memory: databases.

-db.mtime_ns - integer or None The last modification time of the database file in nanoseconds since the epoch.
-None for :memory: databases.
+- db.name string The name of the database usually the filename without the .db prefix. - db. size integer The size of the database file in bytes.
+0 for :memory: databases. - db.mtime_ns integer or None The last modification time of the database file in nanoseconds since the epoch.
+None for :memory: databases. - db.is_mutable boolean Is this database mutable, and allowed to accept writes? - db.is memory boolean Is this database an in-memory database? - await db.table_exists(table) boolean Check if a table called table exists. - await db.table_names () list of strings List of names of tables in the database.

-'''

-await db.table_exists(table) - boolean Check if a table called table exists.

-'''

-await db.table_names () - list of strings List of names of tables in the database.

-await db.view_names() - list of strings List of names of views in tha database.

-await db.table_columns (table) - list of strings Names of columns in a specific table.

-- await db.primary_keys (table) list of strings Names of the columns that are part of the primary key for this table. - await db.fts_table(table) string or None The name of the FTS table associated with this table, if one exists. - await db.label_column_for_table(table) string or None The label column that is associated with this table either automatically detected or using the "label_column" key from Metadata, see Specifying the label column for a table. - await db.foreign_keys_for_table(table) list of dictionaries Details of columns in this table which are foreign keys to other tables.
-A list of dictionaries where each dictionary is shaped like this: { "column": string, "other_table": string, "other_column": string}. - await db.hidden_table_names () list of strings List of tables which Datasette "hides" by default usually these are tables associated with SQLite's full-text search feature, the SpatiaLite extension or tables hidden using the Hiding tables feature. - await db.get_table_definition(table) string Returns the SQL definition for the table the CREATE TABLE statement and any associated CREATE INDEX statements. - await db.get_view_definition (view) string Returns the SQL definition of the named view. - await db.get_all_foreign_keys() dictionary Dictionary representing both incoming and outgoing foreign keys for this table.
+- await db.view_names() list of strings List of names of views in the database. - await db.table_columns (table) list of strings Names of columns in a specific table. - await db.primary_keys (table) list of strings Names of the columns that are part of the primary key for this table. - await db.fts_table(table) string or None The name of the FTS table associated with this table, if one exists. - await db.label_column_for_table(table) string or None The label column that is associated with this table either automatically detected or using the "label_column" key from Metadata, see Specifying the label column for a table. - await db.foreign_keys_for_table(table) list of dictionaries Details of columns in this table which are foreign keys to other tables.
+A list of dictionaries where each dictionary is shaped like this: {"column": string, "other_table": string, "other_column": string}. - await db.hidden_table_names () list of strings List of tables which Datasette "hides" by default usually these are tables associated with SQLite's full-text search feature, the SpatiaLite extension or tables hidden using the Hiding tables feature. - await db.get_table_definition(table) string Returns the SQL definition for the table the CREATE TABLE statement and any associated CREATE INDEX statements. - await db.get_view_definition (view) string Returns the SQL definition of the named view. - await db.get_all_foreign_keys() dictionary Dictionary representing both incoming and outgoing foreign keys for this table.
 It has two keys, "incoming" and "outgoing", each of which is a list of dictionaries with keys "column", "other_table" and "other_column".
 For example: